-- The most convenient way to measure body fat is through bioimpedance which can be measured with most modern scales.
-These may not be as accurate as DEXA but will ensure you are heading in the right direction over the long term.
+- The most convenient way to measure body fat is through bioimpedance, which can be measured with most modern scales.
+These may not be as accurate as DEXA, but they will ensure you are heading in the right direction over the long term.

 If you look leaner and healthier, you probably are.
 In our Macros Masterclass, we use body fat and lean mass measurements to dial in your macronutrient balance using our Smart Macros Algorithm.
 However, body fat measurements are not critical for Data-Driven Fasting.
 Your waist measurement and selfies will be adequate if you don’t already have a bioimpedance scale.

 For more details, see What Do the Numbers on My Bioimpedance Scale mean (and How Can I Manage Them)?